 We may also be subject to costs and liabilities with respect to privacy issues.
 Several companies have incurred penalties for failing to abide by the representations made in their public-facing privacy policies.
 In addition, several states have passed laws that require businesses to implement and maintain reasonable security procedures and practices to protect sensitive personal information and to provide notice to consumers in the event of a security breach.
 For example, California enacted the California Consumer Privacy Act ("CCPA"), which took effect on January 1, 2020.
 The CCPA gives California residents expanded rights to access and delete their personal information, opt out of certain personal information sharing, and receive detailed information about how their personal information is used.
 The CCPA provides for civil penalties for violations, as well as a private right of action for data breaches that is expected to increase data breach litigation.
+In November 2020, California voters have approved legislation that will substantially expand the scope of the CCPA and will take effect on January 1, 2023.
+Additional states such as Virginia and Colorado have enacted privacy-related legislation slated to take effect in 2023 that will provide for consumer access rights and private rights of action similar to the CCPA and its successor.
 Further, it is anticipated that additional federal and state privacy-related legislation may be enacted.
 Such legislation could negatively affect our business.

 Foreign countries may enact laws that could negatively impact our business and/or may prosecute us for violating existing laws.
-Such laws might include EU member country conforming legislation under applicable EU Privacy, eCommerce, Data Protection Directives (and similar legislation in other countries where we may have operations), and the EU General Data Protection Regulation, which is directly applicable to all member states and which has substantial compliance obligations and significant potential administrative fines for non-compliance.
+Such laws might include EU member country conforming legislation under applicable EU Privacy, eCommerce, Data Protection Directives (and similar legislation in other countries where we may have operations), the EU General Data Protection Regulation ("GDPR"), which is directly applicable to all member states and which has substantial compliance obligations and significant potential administrative fines for non-compliance, as well as the GDPR equivalent law retained by the United Kingdom and any successor legislation thereto.
 Any costs incurred in addressing foreign laws could negatively affect the viability of our business.
 Our exposure to this risk will increase to the extent we expand our operations internationally.